What is Endocrinology?

 • a thorough clinical examination related to the endocrine dysfunction being suspected and any other associated system

-• plan for blood and urine tests
+• plan any relevant blood and/or urine tests

 • an explanation of your management plan.

-What do endocrine tests involve?
+What do endocrine investigations involve?

 Depending on which test you’re having, you may: